Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 And yet we are missing an important part of the story. *E. coli* has evolved to ensure that if it detects a relative increase in concentration (i.e., an attractant gradient), then it can reduce its tumbling frequency in response.
 But we have not explored *why* changing its tumbling frequency would help a bacterium find food in the first place.
 After all, according to the run and tumble model, the direction that a bacterium is moving at any point in time is random!

 This quandary does not have an obvious intuitive answer.
-In this module's conclusion, we will build a model to explain why *E. coli*'s randomized run and tumble walk algorithm is such a clever way of locating resources in an unfamiliar land.
+In this module's conclusion, we will build a model to explain why *E. coli*'s randomized run and tumble walk algorithm is a clever way of locating resources in an unfamiliar land.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}